blahosyl/enlightened-publishing/README.md

 ### Problems & Solutions section

 #### Colors and images

+This section is distinguished from other parts of the site by a gray background color, which remains consistent throughout the section.

+The two subsections comprising the section are visually distinguished from each other by the coloring of the contentful elements (text+image boxes, as described in [Layout](#layout) below).

-The Problems subsection features a dark color scheme, grayscale images with a dark tint, and images suggesting overwhelm.
+The **Problems** subsection features a dark color scheme, grayscale images with a dark tint, and images suggesting overwhelm.
+This alludes to long dark arctic nights, a parrallel to the seemingly hopeless endevour of navigating the intricacies of academic publishing.

-The Solutions subsection has a bright colored background and color images that are only slightly tinted with the same bright color.
+The **Solutions** subsection has a bright colored background and full-color images that are only slightly tinted with the same bright color.
+These suggest the image of northern lights in the dark night sky, evoking feelings of brightness and hope.

 #### Layout